kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

   A list of sensors to poll.
 You can use any sensor defined in the sunsynk Python library - [here](https://github.com/kellerza/sunsynk/blob/main/sunsynk/definitions.py).

+- `NUMBER_ENTITY_MODE`

+  When adding read/write sensors which present as number entities in Home Assistant, the default display mode is `auto`.
+This setting controls how the number entity should be displayed in the UI.
+Can be set to `box` or `slider` to force a display mode.

 - `MQTT_*`

   You will need a working MQTT sevrer since all values will be sent via MQTT.